 Here’s how to homeschool mid year:

 - Withdrawal your child from school.
-(Check state laws and local school requirements for withdrawing from school.)
+(Check state laws and local school requirements for withdrawing from school well before the process.)
 Make sure you properly withdraw your child from school so they aren’t marked as truant.
+(Yes, even elementary students!)

 We hope this helped answer your questions to can I homeschool mid year or can you switch to homeschooling in the middle of the year!

-You can successfully start homeschooling middle of year!
+You can successfully start homeschooling middle of year and enjoy this homeschool journey!